 Gardenia flowers have beautiful full whiteheads, making them fitting wedding flowers.
 But Gardenias are not available to buy by the stem, only the whole plant, making them pricier than most.

-*If you are just a visitor and love what you read, subscribe to our newsletter and get a weekly dose of good news.
+*If you are just a visitor and love what you read, subscribe to our newsletter and get a weekly dose of good news from Flower and Spice.
 If you are a follower, don't be a stranger, write to us, together, we can make richer content.